snakemake/snakemake-executor-plugin-slurm/docs/further.md

 > <further arguments, e.g. memory>
 ```

-You need to consider the extra waiting time for jobs to start on your cluster, when chosing a value for the `--time` flag.
+You need to consider the extra waiting time for jobs to start on your cluster, when choosing a value for the `--time` flag.

 Consider that `salloc` will start a particular subshell.
 Before you start another interactive job in the _same_ terminal, you need to type `exit`.
 Even if your job has ended already.